How GOP politicians are responding to the Moore allegations

 Ohio Sen. Rob Portman to Vox: "I think if what we read is true, and people are on the record so I assume it is, then he should step aside."

-Montana Sen. Steve Daines to NBC: "These are very serious allegations, and if true, he should step down.
+Montana Sen. Steve Daines to NBC: "These are very serious allegations, and if true, he should step down."
+Later, in a tweet, he said: "I am pulling my endorsement and support for Roy Moore for U.S. Senate."

 Sen. John Cornyn to NBC: "If it is true, I don't think his candidacy is sustainable.
 But we believe in our presumption of innocence until proven guilty, so I think it's important for the facts to come out."